piedraj/AnalysisCMS/datadriven/README.md

 # getFakeRate.C

-This macro allows the user to calculate the Fake Rate of a given process.
-The output of the macro is two 2D histograms representing in the x-axis the lepton pt and in the y-axis the lepton eta value.
-The first histogram represents the Fake Rate without correction while the second one represents the Fake Rate with the electroweak correction given by the Z+Jets and W+jets proceses.
+This macro allows the user to calculate the Fake Rate for a given definition of loose and tight leptons.
+The output of the macro is two 2D histograms representing in the x-axis the lepton pt and in the y-axis the lepton eta values.
+The first histogram represents the Fake Rate without correction while the second one represents the Fake Rate with the electroweak correction given by the Z+Jets and W+jets processes.